Quick answer

 This is the cadence that surprises new publishers.
 An event added on Monday afternoon may not appear in Google subscribers' calendars until Tuesday morning.
 For most schedules this is fine because the next event is still days away.
 For last-minute changes it is not fine.

-Google does this to limit how often its servers reach out to third-party feeds.
-There is no way around it.
+Google does this to limit how often its servers poll third-party feeds.
+There is no way around the poll cadence.

 Outlook and Microsoft 365